-What is dry needling and is it something that might be right for
+What is dry needling and is it right for

 While the name of the procedure may sound intimidating, dry